 Visit Muir Woods and measure yourself against the Redwood trees.

-Try an in-out burger in San Francisco.
+Try an In-N-Out Burger in San Francisco.

-You can try an in-out burger almost anywhere in the US; however, if you haven’t already, why not start here?
+You can try an In-N-Out burger almost anywhere in the US; however, if you haven’t already, why not start here?
 The lines are long; however, are they worth it?
 Well, I will let you be the verdict on this one.

-Order a “Joe’s special” at “The Original Joe’s.”Â
+Order a “Joe’s special” at “The Original Joe’s.”

 Although the area of North Beach is informally known as Little Italy, this can be somewhat confusing.
 Why?
 Because North Beach was once a fishing village with many Italian immigrants, today, the shoreline has extended, so this area has no beach in sight; what it still has, though, is an Italian feel.